 To configure device compliance for Intune managed apps:

 - Configure Intune managed apps for delivery to devices

 - Require app protection policy and an approved client app for cloud app access

 After configuring Conditional Access policies for Office 365 apps, add the Microsoft Authenticator app and Office 365 apps as public app store apps in Citrix Endpoint Management.
 Assign these public apps to the delivery group and set them as required apps.
 For information, see Add a public app store app.

 - A new user must enroll a device into Citrix Endpoint Management using Azure AD credentials.
-Users, who previously enrolled with Azure AD credentials, don’t need to re-enroll their devices.
+Users who previously enrolled with Azure AD credentials, don’t need to re-enroll their devices.

 - Citrix Endpoint Management pushes Microsoft Authenticator and configured Office 365 apps to a device as required apps.
-If you configured a web browser app as the required public store app for Android platform, Citrix Endpoint Management pushes it to the user device as well.
+If you configured a web browser app as the required public store app for the Android platform, Citrix Endpoint Management pushes it to the user device as well.